 Write a book: Instead of telling yourself you’ll write a chapter a day, commit to writing a paragraph a day.

 Lose 20 pounds: Instead of telling yourself, you’ll exercise 3x a week for an hour, plus give up all foods that are bad for you, and drink more water, it’s better to first focus on cutting out sugar.
 And if cutting down from 50 grams to 30 grams of sugar is easier for you, that’s what you do.

 Once your sugar intake is in an acceptable range, you can work on another weight loss habit like drinking a glass of water before meals.
 Weeks and months later, you may be ready to add food prepping to your repertoire.

-Duneier used this approach to transform himself from someone who struggled with simple tasks to a guy who is continuously achieving even his most ambitious dreams.
+Duneier used the marginal improvement approach to transform himself from someone who struggled with simple tasks to a guy who taught himself another language (German), beat the Guinness records in yarnbombing, and continuously achieves his most ambitious dreams.